 Paragliding

 Solang has a good paragliding location and facilities.
-There are two take-off sites; one is at a lower level and another one at the peak where the gondola ride culminates.
+There are two take-off sites: one is at a lower level and another one at the peak where the gondola ride culminates.
 Paragliding can be done here in both summers and winters.
-You can appreciate the beauty of valley’s snow-covered slopes, dotted with oaks and pines in winters and the green meadows along the banks of Beas in winters.
+You can appreciate the beauty of valley’s snow-covered slopes, dotted with oaks and pines in winters and the green meadows along the banks of Beas in summers.
 During the monsoon season (July-September), paragliding stays closed.

 You can enjoy the sport at Kothi also.
-Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for Joy rides and High rides, which are short-duration flights (ranging from 5 to 15 minutes).
+Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for joy rides and high rides, which are short-duration flights (ranging from 5 to 15 minutes).
 The take-off site is near the gorge in the village, and the landing site is at Solang.
 View of mountainous landscapes from that height is amazing, displaying the green slopes, white mountains, and blue sky.

 Paragliding at Solang Valley and Kothi

-Paragliding over the white mountains
+Paragliding over the white mountains at Solang

-Gondola Ride
+Gondola Ride (Ropeway)

 Cable Car ride at Solang Valley